edwin465/SSVEP-stCCA/README.md

 > all_sub_itr=itr_bci(sub_acc/100,40,(0.7+0.5)\*ones(35,1));
 > mean(all_sub_itr);

-We can achieve the average ITR is `198.18 bpm`, which is exactly the one as indicated in Table IV in [1] (this code can be used to reproduce the results as reported in [1], such as the Figure 7 and Figure 9.).
+The average ITR is `198.18 bpm`, which is exactly the same one in Table IV [1] (this code can be used to reproduce the results as reported in [1], such as the Figure 7 and Figure 9).
 As mentioned in [1], this ITR is comparable to some of current calibration-based algorithms with minimally required calibration data (i.e., the ms-eCCA with 40 calibration trials and the eTRCA with 80 calibration trials).